JonCSgr/thesis/README.md

 Install KeyCloak for SSO.
 Install ElasticSearch for OCR and full text search.
 Fully configure them to communicate with each other.
 The main db was openLDAP and all the users were imported from there to all the applications.
-Using NextCloud, RocketCHAT , openLDAP API i developed a library(wrappper) to fully manage all of the above.
+Using NextCloud, RocketCHAT , openLDAP API i developed a library to fully manage all of the above.
 All of those were build on an existing Java web application.